 Your kitty needs to play to develop his natural instincts.
 Join their games and you will create bonds that will last a lifetime.
 Normally, it is primarily his mother who is responsible for stimulating his behavioral development, but as an adoptive mother, your role is also important.
 So take the time to play with him.

-To start, buy him some toys like a stuffed mouse or a ball - anything he can play without risk of injury (avoid objects that he can easily swallow).
+To start, buy him some toys like a cat feather toy or a automatic cat ball - anything he can play without risk of injury (avoid objects that he can easily swallow).
 Or get creative, a simple ball will bring hours of fun.
 Another good idea is to hang something from a string and move it around so that he tries to catch it.
 But make sure he doesn't bite or swallow the string after playing.

 Just look for encouragement